Please note that Legislative Summit event badges are required for entry into all sessions.

 8:30 AM - 1:00 PM

-On the final day of the USHCC 2026 Legislative Summit, participants will take their voices directly to Capitol Hill for a full day of one-on-one meetings with Members of Congress, key committee staff, and participate in Congressional Roundtables.
-This is your opportunity to advocate for policies that drive Hispanic business growth and economic opportunity nationwide.
-Throughout the day, attendees will meet with policymakers to share the priorities and impact stories of Hispanic-owned businesses in their communities.
-The USHCC team will coordinate all congressional and agency meetings to ensure a productive and engaging advocacy experience for each registrant.
+On the final day of the USHCC 2026 Legislative Summit, local Chamber leaders will take their voices directly to Capitol Hill for a full day of one-on-one meetings with Members of Congress, key committee staff, and participate in Congressional Roundtables.
+As a local Chamber leader, this is your opportunity to advocate for policies that drive Hispanic business growth and economic opportunity nationwide.
+Throughout the day, local Chamber leaders will meet with policymakers to share the priorities and impact stories of Hispanic-owned businesses in their communities.
+The USHCC team will coordinate all congressional and agency meetings to ensure a productive and engaging advocacy experience for each local Chamber leader in attendance.